 H J Dixon SC, Senior Member

-OCCUPATIONS – medical practitioners – misconduct and discipline – unsatisfactory professional conduct not found – professional misconduct not found – dissenting opinion
+OCCUPATIONS – psychology – misconduct and discipline – academic cheating – non-compliance with role of Supervisor of interns – improper and unethical conduct – unsatisfactory professional conduct – professional misconduct – cancellation of registration

 Judgment of